ibm-cloud-docs/vpc/vpn-using.md

 You can use the IBM Cloud VPN for VPC service to securely connect your Virtual Private Cloud (VPC) to another private network.
 Use a route-based VPN, or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network or another VPC.
 {: shortdesc}

-A route-based VPN is now available in addition to a policy-based VPN.
-To get started, select **route-based** as the mode when you create a VPN gateway and create routes by using the VPN connection type.
-Additionally, a route-based VPN now supports dynamic connections, which enable the VPN to learn routes automatically.
-See [Planning considerations](/docs/vpc?topic=vpc-planning-considerations-vpn&interface=ui#dynamic-route-based-connection-considerations) to set up a dynamic route-based connection.
-{: note}

 ## VPN for VPC features
 {: #vpn-features}